hazelgrove/agda-popl17/README.md

 In most cases this entails proving a few lemmas about the particular representations defined in [core.agda](core.agda) or how they interact.
-We have tried to name these lemmas in sugguestive ways and tried to locate them near where they're used, but it's the nature of such things to end up a little bit spread out.
+We have tried to name these lemmas in suggestive ways and tried to locate them near where they're used, but it's the nature of such things to end up a little bit spread out.
 Each lemma has a quick slogan of what it roughly shows over its definition.